MatuaDoc/OnslowCollege.github.io/classroom/setup.md

 From this point onwards, make sure **all** your work is saved to OneDrive.
 If you save any files on the school computer or your network drive, you will **not** be able to access your work at home.

-# Task 2: Set up Python
+# 2. Set up Python

 ## 2.1 Download Python